Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

-The parameter $\theta$ is particularly important for specifying the noise model~\cite{capaldi2012parameter} and here we consider the following three representative cases.
+The parameter $\theta$ is particularly important for specifying the noise model in~\cite{capaldi2012parameter} and here we consider the following three representative cases.
 First if we take $\theta=0$, it follows that $y_t=M(x_t)+a\beta_t$, where the observation noise is independent of the state value $x_t$.
 This is the most commonly used observation model in data assimilation and we refer to it as the absolute noise following~\cite{capaldi2012parameter}.
 Second if $\theta=0.5$, the variance of observation noise is $a^2M(x_t)\circ R$, which is linearly dependent on $M(x_t)$, and we refer to this as the Poisson noise~\cite{capaldi2012parameter}.
 Finally in case of $\theta=1$, it is the standard deviation of the noise, equal to $aM(x_t)R^{1/2}$, that depends linearly on $M(x_t)$, and this case is referred to as the relative noise~\cite{capaldi2012parameter}.
 In our numerical experiments we test all the three cases.
-Moreover, in both of the two numerical examples provided in this work, we take